Chima-01/alx-system_engineering-devops/0x00-shell_basics/README.md

-The command pwwd display the absolute part of directory
+The command pwd display the absolute part of directory The command ls list all file in a directory